jlschonlau-jpg/Richards-1d-Solver/README.md

 ### Analyzing Results

 #### Visualization
 The solver generates a profile plot of θ (Volumetric Water Content) vs. Depth.
 The axes utilize **Auto-Zooming**, wrapping tightly around current values to reveal subtle capillary wicking or evaporation-driven drying that might otherwise be missed.
+Because it zooms in, you sometimes it will appear as if the theta levels vary quite a bit but it turns out that the scale is just super zoomed in.

 #### Technical Audit
 After every run, check `simulation_report.txt`.